Hale Irwin

 Hale S. Irwin (born June 3, 1945) is an American professional golfer.
 He was one of the world's leading golfers from the mid-1970s to the mid-1980s.
 He is one of the few players in history to win three U.S. Opens, becoming the oldest ever U.S. Open champion in 1990 at the age of 45.
-As a senior golfer, Irwin ranks tied-first all-time in PGA Tour Champions victories.
+As a senior golfer, Irwin ranks second all-time in PGA Tour Champions victories.
 He is widely regarded as one of the greatest players in Champions Tour history.

-Along with Gary Player, David Graham, Bernhard Langer and Justin Rose, Irwin is one of five golfers to win official tournaments on all six continents on which golf is played.
 He has also developed a career as a golf course architect.

-Early years
+Early life

-Irwin was born in Joplin, Missouri, and raised in Baxter Springs, Kansas and Boulder, Colorado.
+Irwin was born in Joplin, Missouri, and raised in Baxter Springs, Kansas, and Boulder, Colorado.
 His father introduced him to the game of golf when he was four years old; he broke 70 for the first time at age fourteen.
 Irwin was a star athlete in football, baseball, and golf at Boulder High School and graduated in 1963.

+Amateur career

 Irwin then attended the University of Colorado in Boulder, played football for the Buffaloes under head coach Eddie Crowder, was a two-time All-Big Eight defensive back (1965, 1966), and academic All-American.
-He won the individual NCAA championship in golf in his senior year in 1967 and turned professional the following year.
+He won the individual NCAA championship in golf in his senior year in 1967.

-PGA Tour

-Irwin had 20 victories on the PGA Tour beginning with the 1971 Sea Pines Heritage Classic and finishing with the 1994 MCI Heritage Golf Classic, and won prize money of just under six million dollars.
-His 1994 Heritage win at the age of nearly 49 made him one of the oldest winners in Tour history.